FCON-TECH

 13:00 - 16:00

-Masterclass B | AI in Action: Practical Strategies for Scalable AI in Construction
+Masterclass B | AI in action: Practical strategies for scalable AI in construction

 AI is quickly moving from hype to hands-on reality in construction, but unlocking its true potential requires more than tools – it takes strategy, alignment, and practical execution.
-This workshop brings together digital, operations, and innovation leaders to explore how AI is reshaping planning, delivery, and decision-making across the project lifecycle.
+This masterclass brings together digital, operations, and innovation leaders to explore how AI is reshaping planning, delivery, and decision-making across the project lifecycle.
 Through real-world case studies, group discussions, and a guided AI roadmap exercise, attendees will discover where AI is delivering results and how to move from experimentation to enterprise value.
 Whether you’re early in your AI journey or ready to scale, this session will help chart your next move with clarity.

 Attendees will gain: